Commemorating the establishment of the greatest multi-national city in North America

 PETER MINUIT

-As the third Director General, he negotiated with the Indigenous Americans, the Lenape Tribe, to acquire the rights to settle on Manhattan Island
+As the third Director General, he negotiated with the Indigenous Lenape People, to acquire the rights to settle on Manhattan Island

 Worked for: